microsoft/planetary-computer-tasks/README.md

 > scripts/setup
 ```

-To build docker images and set up test data.
+To build set up the development cluster, build docker images,
+and set up test data.

 You can run `scripts/update` to build the docker images at any time.

 ### Bring up development servers